engineglue/task_tracker/README.md

 # task_tracker
-Modern, yet basic task tracking (bug reporting) system utilizing PHP.
-Built with the intention of avoiding BugZilla and CGI.
+Modern, yet basic task tracking (bug reporting) system utilizing PHP, built with the intention of avoiding BugZilla and CGI.

 Installation is simple.
 Import the database and edit the configuration file under ./server/ (most notably your database credentials.)